solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db/LP03M07 - build-copilots-with-azure-cosmos-db-nosql/includes/6-build-copilots.md

-AI copilots, the next generation of intelligent assistants, are redefining productivity by providing context-aware support, enhancing decision-making processes, and automating complex workflows.
-With Azure Cosmos DB for NoSQL Python vector search, developers can build advanced AI copilots that deliver precise and efficient solutions by integrating the power of Python and its vast assortment of libraries and tools.
-Python's versatility in data manipulation integrated with the robust vector search capabilities of Azure Cosmos DB allows copilots to handle complex data queries and provide real-time insights efficiently.
+Generative AI applications, the next generation of intelligent assistants, are redefining productivity by providing context-aware support, enhancing decision-making processes, and automating complex workflows.
+With Azure Cosmos DB for NoSQL Python vector search, developers can build advanced Generative AI applications that deliver precise and efficient solutions by integrating the power of Python and its vast assortment of libraries and tools.
+Python's versatility in data manipulation integrated with the robust vector search capabilities of Azure Cosmos DB allows Generative AI applications to handle complex data queries and provide real-time insights efficiently.
 Additionally, vector search plays a crucial role when implementing a Retrieval-Augmented Generation (RAG) pattern.
 It enables the AI to retrieve the most relevant documents from a vast corpus based on similarity to the input query, thus enhancing the generation of accurate and contextually relevant responses.
-This synergy allows users to focus on strategic tasks while the AI copilots manage the heavy lifting of data processing and analysis.
+This synergy allows users to focus on strategic tasks while the AI Generative AI applications manage the heavy lifting of data processing and analysis.

 ## Configure a Python virtual environment